Trump government suspends visa lottery linked to Brown University suspect

 Visa revocations

-The administration of President Trump has a track record of revoking visas and terminating immigration programmes after high-profile attacks.
+The Trump administration has a track record of revoking visas and terminating immigration programmes after high-profile attacks.

 On November 26, for example, two National Guard members from West Virginia were shot while on patrol in Washington, DC, as part of Trump’s crime crackdown in the capital.